redpanda-data/deployment-automation/azure/README.md

 - `vm_data_disk_gb`: Size of the Premium_LRS data disk in GiB (default `512` P20)
 - `client_vm_sku`: Azure VM SKU to use for the client node (default: `Standard_D2s_v4`)
 - `client_vm_instances`: Number of client nodes to create (default: `1`)
+- `enable_monitoring`: Setup a Prometheus/Grafana instance? (default: `true`)
-- `vm_image`: Source image reference for the VMs (default: `Canonical.UbuntuServer.18.04-LTS.latest`)
+- `vm_image`: Source image reference for the VMs (default: `Canonical.0001-com-ubuntu-server-focal.20_04-lts.latest`)
 - `admin_username`: Username for the local administrator on each VM (default: `adminpanda`)
 - `public_key`: Public Key file used for authentication (default: `~/.ssh/id_rsa.pub`)

 Examples:
 - `terraform apply -var vm_sku=Standard_L8s_v2 -var vm_instances=3 -var client_vm_instances=2 -auto-approve`
-- `terraform apply -var vm_sku=Standard_D8ds_v4 -var vm_add_data_disk=true -auto-approve`
+- `terraform apply -var vm_sku=Standard_F8s_v2 -var vm_add_data_disk=true -auto-approve`

 Note that `terraform apply` will automatically generate an Ansible inventory file `../hosts.ini`.

 ## Recommended VM SKUs

-- Best overall performance: [Lsv2-series](https://docs.microsoft.com/en-us/azure/virtual-machines/lsv2-series).
-Storage optimized with directly mapped local NVMe drives
-- Best persistent storage: [Ddsv4-series](https://docs.microsoft.com/en-us/azure/virtual-machines/ddv4-ddsv4-series#ddsv4-series).
-General purpose with support for [Ultra SSD storage](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#ultra-disks)
-- Cost effective persistent storage: [M-series](https://docs.microsoft.com/en-us/azure/virtual-machines/m-series).
-Supports [Write Accelerator](https://docs.microsoft.com/en-us/azure/virtual-machines/how-to-enable-write-accelerator) on Premium SSD storage
+Azure’s storage optimised [Lsv2-series](https://docs.microsoft.com/en-us/azure/virtual-machines/lsv2-series) VMs are recommended for maximum performance.
+These VMs include directly mapped local NVMe disks that provide high throughput, low latency IO for Redpanda.

+There are some drawbacks to using Lsv2; the NVMe disks are ephemeral so data stored in Redpanda is lost when the VM is stopped, and the expected network bandwidth is relatively low for such highly specced machines.
+This may force the use of larger sizes for the additional network bandwidth rather than for the vCPU or memory.

+For a persistent storage option consider using the compute optimised [Fsv2-series](https://docs.microsoft.com/en-us/azure/virtual-machines/fsv2-series) VMs with Premium SSD storage.
+These VMs have a higher expected network bandwidth per vCPU than Lsv2, but the downside is that the SSDs are remote to the VM so performance will suffer from lower throughput and higher latency.